gnarmis/reddit-account-saver/README.md

 Tools to help save data from your own reddit account.

+Bookmarklet available on the [project website](https://gnarmis.github.io/reddit-account-saver).

 ## Automated Process

-Use this bookmarklet while you're on Reddit.com (after logging in).

 1. Log into Reddit on Chrome
 2. Open up the developer console